 Mercury is a metal that occurs naturally in the environment and can also get into the environment from human activity.
 Most of the mercury that accumulates in fish is an organic form called methylmercury.
 Fish that live longer and eat other fish tend to have more methylmercury than do smaller fish.

 Methylmercury can cause effects on the nervous system.
 Exposure to methylmercury is more of a concern for children and unborn babies because their nervous systems are still developing.
 People who ate fish that contained large amounts of methylmercury had permanent damage to the brain, kidneys and fetus.
-Some recent research on populations that eat a large amount of fish finds that methylmercury can affect children's memory, attention and language development.
+Some research on populations that eat a large amount of fish finds that methylmercury can affect children's memory, attention and language development.
 Other research on a different population that also eats large amounts of fish has not found such effects.

-Chlordane, DDT, dieldrin and mirex
+Chlordane, DDT, Dieldrin and Mirex

 Chlordane, DDT, dieldrin and mirex are all man-made organochlorine chemicals that were once used as insecticides.
 Mirex was also used as a flame retardant in a number of materials.
-Although these chemicals have been banned in the United States since the 1970s (with the exception that chlordane and dieldrin were allowed for termite control until the 1980s), they are very persistent in the environment and accumulate in the fat of fish and other animals.
-Thus, these chemicals can still be found as fish contaminants.
+Although these chemicals have been banned in the United States since the 1970s (with the exception that chlordane and dieldrin, which were allowed for termite control until the 1980s), they are very persistent in the environment and accumulate in the fat of fish and other animals.
+Thus, these chemicals can still be found as fish and game contaminants.

 Chlordane, DDT, dieldrin and mirex can cause effects on the nervous system and the liver in laboratory animals.
 Chlordane, DDT and dieldrin have also caused effects on the nervous system of people.
 Some of these chemicals can also cause effects on the kidneys, the thyroid gland and on reproduction in animals and people.
 The levels of exposure that caused these effects are typically much higher than would likely occur from eating fish containing these chemicals.
 Chlordane, DDT, dieldrin and mirex also caused cancer in laboratory animals exposed to high levels over their lifetimes.
 Whether these chemicals cause cancer in people is not known.